paulscherrerinstitute/IocshDeclWrap/README.md

 Till Straumann, 2020/3

-*IocshDeclWraper* is hosted on [github](https://github.com/paulscherrerinstitute/IocshDeclWrap.git)
+*IocshDeclWrapper* is hosted on [github](https://github.com/paulscherrerinstitute/IocshDeclWrap.git)

 ## Introduction

-This module provides a C++ header file which automates the generation of boiler-plate code that is necessary for interfacing a user function to the EPICS iocsh.
+This module provides a C++ header file which automates the generation of boiler-plate code that is necessary for interfacing a user function to the EPICS `iocsh`.

 Wrapping a user function requires the following steps: